classdojo/policies/privacy.md

 ### How can I access and manage my personal information?

 ClassDojo aims to provide you with easy access to any personal information we have collected about you.
 If that information is incorrect, we give you easy ways to update it, or to delete it, unless we have to keep that information for legitimate business (e.g., we need at least an email address for your account) or legal purposes.

-**Accessing Your Information**: To request access to all your personal information we have on file, please contact us at privacy@classdojo.com.
+**Accessing Your Information**: Upon request, ClassDojo will provide you with information about whether we hold any of your personal information, and, If you are a user of ClassDojo, you may request access to all your personal information we have on file by contacting us at privacy@classdojo.com.
 In some cases, we won’t be able to guarantee complete access due to legal restrictions - for example, you will not be allowed to access files that contain information about other users or information that is confidential to us.
 We may not be able to fulfill requests that are unreasonably repetitive, require disproportionate technical effort or would be extremely impractical.

 **Updating Your Information**: You may update, correct, or delete some of your profile information or your preferences at any time by logging into your account on ClassDojo and accessing your account settings page.
 You may have to verify your identity before you can do that.
 You may also, at any time, update, correct, or delete certain personal information that you have provided to us by contacting us at privacy@classdojo.com.
 We will respond to your request within a reasonable timeframe.
 Please note that while your changes may be reflected promptly in active content, users that have previously accessed the content may still have access to old copies cached on their device or may have copied and stored your content.
 In addition, we may retain a backup copy of the prior version for a limited period of time or for legal purposes.